-By the time they graduate, students majoring in French will have begun to acquire a critical appreciation of French and Francophone literature and the ability to express themselves in the spoken and written language.
+Students who choose to major in French will acquire a critical appreciation of French and Francophone literatures, films, and cultures and the ability to express themselves fluently in the spoken and written language.
 In keeping with Reed’s general educational goals, students are expected to broaden their preparation by pursuing work in humanities, other literatures, and the fine arts.

 Among the members of the French department, there is a wide range of literary interests and critical attitudes.
-The course offerings, organized mostly by genre, cover all important periods and movements in French and Francophone literature.
+Our course offerings cover a wide variety of periods and movements from the French-speaking world.

 In addition to the general course offerings, seminars are available on special topics, and independent studies may be arranged.
-Recent seminar topics have included contemporary French poetry, French feminist theory, surrealism in literature and the other arts, Rousseau, Flaubert, and French cinema.
+Recent seminar topics have included contemporary French poetry, French feminist theory, surrealism in literature and the other arts, postcolonial literature, and French cinema.

 Most classes range in size from 10 to 15 students and are conducted primarily in French.